CunninLynguists: Style

 At the group's beginning, members Kno and Deacon focused on energetic wordplay and outlandish rhymes, only at times delving into deeper and more introspective material, such as "Mic Like a Memory" or "Family Ties" from Will Rap For Food.
 This continued up until their critically acclaimed album A Piece of Strange, which featured more serious songs, such as "Brain Cell", and playful ones, such as "Beautiful Girl".
 The group has been applauded for their ability to craft poetic songs that are also very musically enjoyable.

 Members

-Kno and Deacon the Villain are the founding members; they played on every CunninLynguists album.
-Kentucky-based emcee Natti has been involved in the group from November 2004 (appearing on all material since Sloppy Seconds Volume 2).
-Natti has released his first solo album, Still Motion, on September 24 (September 30 in CD form).
+Kno and Deacon the Villain are the founding members of the group, who appear on all the Cunninlynguists albums.
+The duo was briefly accompanied by Mr. SOS for their sophomore album SouthernUnderground, before the addition of Kentucky-based emcee Natti as a permanent member in 2004 (who is featured on all material since the 2005 release of Sloppy Seconds Volume 2).
+Natti released his first solo album, Still Motion, on September 24 (September 30 in CD form).